jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 MN001/Neanderthal median falls outside the range of the EMN001/Human and Human/Human combinations.

-This is implemented in version three within `02-scripts.backup/044-SNPAlignment_SharedData_Analysis_20190915.Rmd`
+This is implemented in version three within `02-scripts.backup/044-SNPAlignment_SharedData_Analysis_20190915.Rmd`.

+The output files for can be seen in `04-analysis/deep/phylogenies`

 #### Screening datasets phylogenies